 In a large bowl, combine the bread cubes, dried cherries, chocolate chips, and ½ cup of the pecans.
 Add the melted butter and toss to coat evenly (photo 1).

-Step 2: Make the custard
+Step 2: Mix the custard

 Pour the custard over the bread mixture and mix well.
 Let the filling sit at least 30 minutes to allow the custard to soak into the bread cubes (photo 2).